ssfsx17/ffpnp/Jobs/Knight.md

 ### Knight Tech T9

-Skullcracker Driver (8 AP) (single) - Attack, and 1/10th of the damage is dealt to MP.
+Skullcracker Driver (8 AP) (single) - Attack, and 1/10th of the damage is also dealt to MP.

 Stock Break (20 AP) (multi) - Attack all enemies, and attempt to reduce them to 1 HP.
 The HP reduction effect is at -50 Accuracy.